PUBH5757 Clinical Epidemiology

 - Students are able to (1) describe the discipline of clinical epidemiology and evidence-based practice; (2) develop information searching skills relevant to evidence-based practice; (3) evaluate the design, strengths and weaknesses of randomised controlled trials (RCT), systematic reviews and non-experimental clinical research study designs; (4) understand statistical issues in the design and analysis of RCTs; (5) critically appraise evidence-based clinical research literature; (6) evaluate the ethical issues associated with clinical research; (7) critically review clinical practice guidelines; and (8) discuss the barriers and enablers when attempting to implement changes to clinical practice.

-- Typically this unit is assessed in the following ways: (1) research proposal; (2) assignment; and (3) active course participation.
+- Indicative assessments in this unit are as follows: (1) research proposal; (2) assignment; and (3) active course participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.